macciampa/ccfraud/README.md

 - Loads `creditcard.csv`
 - Splits data into train/validation/test with stratification
 - Scales features (StandardScaler) and trains all models on scaled features for consistency
+- **Handles class imbalance** using class weights and sample weights for better fraud detection
-- Evaluates models using Accuracy, Precision, Recall, F1, AUC-ROC, and AUC-PR
+- Evaluates models using comprehensive metrics including balanced accuracy and Matthews correlation
 - Saves a CSV summary and plots for model comparison and feature importance

 ### Outputs